pnp/blog/content/post/introduction-to-json.md

 All the JSON examples in this article so far have consisted of one JSON object with name/value pairs enclosed in a set of curly braces.
-But you don\'t need to limit yourself to one object!
+But you don't need to limit yourself to one object!
 You can have as many objects as you want as values inside other objects.
 This nesting allows you to create a hierarchy.
 ```